iflashlord/xkcd-explorer-app/README.md

 Install all dependencies to run and build the project.

-### `npm run-script cros`
+### `npm run-script cors`

-Runs a simple server to solve the CROS limitation.
+Runs a simple server to solve the CORS limitation.
-I have used another alternative way to solve the CROS problem on the online version using a proxy server that serves the same data but without CROS limitation. <https://github.com/mrmartineau/xkcd-api>
+I have used another alternative way to solve the CORS problem on the online version using a proxy server that serves the same data but without CORS limitation. <https://github.com/mrmartineau/xkcd-api>

-There are two ways provided in `url/server.ts`; you can use the CROS server and change the API_SERVER variable to `http://127.0.0.1:8080/https://xkcd.com` or use an online proxy server and change it to `https://xkcd.now.sh`.
+There are two ways provided in `url/server.ts`; you can use the CORS server and change the API_SERVER variable to `http://127.0.0.1:8080/https://xkcd.com` or use an online proxy server and change it to `https://xkcd.now.sh`.
 Because of the different structure on getting data, you should change both `url/list.ts` and `url.thumbnail.ts` for any case based on the provided help in that files.

 ### `npm start`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Note: you need to use `cros` for the testing project on development and the main URL available on the `src/url` directory
+Note: you need to use `cors` for the testing project on development and the main URL available on the `src/url` directory

 ### `npm test`